 For the calendar year 2003, the total aggregate Enhance Interactive contingent, earnings-based payment obligation was approximately \$3.5 million.
-This payment obligation includes the earn-out consideration of approximately \$283,000.
-These amounts for the calendar year 2003 were paid in April 2004.
+This payment obligation includes the earn-out consideration of approximately \$3.2 million and the retention-related consideration of approximately \$283,000.
+These amounts for the calendar year 2003 were paid in April 2004

-The following table summarizes our contractual obligations as of September 30, 2004, and the effect these obligations are expected to have on our liquidity and cash flows in future periods:
+The following table summarizes our contractual obligations as of September 30, 2004, and the effect these obligations are expected to have on our liquidity and cash flows in future

-Total less than 1 year 1-3 years 4-5 years Af ter 5 years Contractual Obligations: Operating leases \$ 3,204,000 \$ 268,000 \$ 2,025,000 \$ 911,000 \$ Earn-out obligation associated with Enhance Interactive (1) Up to 9,997,000 Up to 9,997,000 Earn-out obligation associated with acquisition of TrafficLeader (2) Up to 1,000,000 Up to 1,000,000 Total contractual obligations \$ Up to 14,201,000 \$ Up to 11,265,000 \$ 2,025,000 \$ 911,000 \$
+Total less than 1 year 1-3 years 4-5 years Afte er 5 years Contractual Obligations: Operating leases \$ 3,204,000 \$ 268,000 \$ 2,025,000 \$ 911,000 \$ Earn-out obligation associated with Enhance Interactive (1) Up to 9,997,000 Up to 9,997,000 Earn-out obligation associated with acquisition of TrafficLeader (2) Up to 1,000,000 Up to 1,000,000

+Total contractual obligations (3) \$ Up to 14,201,000 \$ Up to 11,265,000 \$ 2,025,000 \$ 911,000 \$

 (1)A contingent, earnings-based payment obligation may be owed to the former shareholders of Enhance Interactive.
 The payment obligation has two components, which consist of earn-out consideration and retention consideration The earn-out consideration is calculated based on the formula of 69.44% of Enhance Interactive's earnings before taxes for each of the calendar years 2003 and 2004, up to an aggregate maximum payout cap of \$12.5 million.
 In the event income before taxes does not exceed \$3.5 million for 2003 or 2004, then no amount shall be payable for the related period.
 Any amounts payable will be accounted for as additional goodwill.
-As of September 30, 2004, no amount was recorded for calendar year 2004 as the contingent amounts were not determinable beyond a reasonable doubt.
+As of September 30, 2004, no amount was recorded for calendar year 2004 as the contingent amounts were not determinable beyond a resonable doubt.
 The retention consideration is calculated based on the formula of 5.56% of Enhance Interactive's earnings before taxes for each of the calendar years 2003 and 2004, up to an aggregate maximum payout cap of \$1 million.
 In the event earnings before taxes do not exceed \$3.5 million for 2003 and 2004, then no amount shall be payable for the related period.
 Any amounts payable will be accounted for as compensation.

 Based upon the calculation for the calendar year 2003, a \$3.5 million payment liability was recorded for total 2003 earnings-based payment obligations and an estimate for the nine months of 2004 of \$375,000 was recorded.
-These amounts will reduce the maximum aggregate obligation by the same amounts.
+These amounts will reduce the maximum aggregate obligation by the same amount.

-will reduce the maximum aggregate obligation by the same amount. with reduce the maximum aggregate obligation by the same amount.
-(2)A contingent, revenue-based payment is conditioned on TrafficLeader having revenue in excess of \$15 million for calendar year 2004.
+(2) Contingent, revenue-based payment is conditioned on TrafficLeader having revenue in excess of \$15 million for calendar year 2004.
 In the event that TrafficLeader meets the minimum revenue threshold, we will be obligated to pay an amount equal to 10% of each dollar in revenue above the \$15 million threshold, up to a maximum payout cap of \$1 million.
 Any amounts payable will be accounted for as additional goodwill.